akashsoni01/rust-key-paths/README.md

-# 🔑 KeyPaths & CasePaths in Rust
+# 🔑 KeyPaths in Rust

 Key paths and case paths provide a **safe, composable way to access and modify nested data** in Rust.
 Inspired by **Swift's KeyPath / CasePath** system, this feature rich crate lets you work with **struct fields** and **enum variants** as *first-class values*.